 Tips & Advises

-- It is better to use cold want to clean hands and cooking utensils which were in contact with salted herring.
+- It is better to use cold water to clean hands and cooking utensils which were in contact with salted herring.
 In that way it is easier to remove fish smell.